-Once the King’s application deadline has passed, the Postgraduate & Graduate School Support (PGSS) office will gather and record the details of all the applications received.
+Once the application deadline has passed, the Admissions Office and the Centre for Doctoral Studies (CDS) Office will gather and record the details of all the applications received that state 1819-KCSC as the Award Scheme Code.

-The PGSS office will check the eligibility of all applicants, and all applications that are deemed eligible will be circulated to academic Faculties/Departments for consideration.
-Final decisions will be made by a central King’s Graduate School selection panel.
+The Admissions Office and the CDS Office will check the eligibility of all applicants, and all applications that are deemed eligible will be circulated to faculties for assessment.

 Assessment of applications will be based on:

-- Evidence and strength of academic qualifications gained (minimum entry qualification is an undergraduate 2i and/or a higher degree), and where applicable, professional qualifications and/or relevant experience;
+- Evidence and strength of academic qualifications gained (minimum entry qualification is an undergraduate 2:1 and/or a higher degree), and where applicable, professional qualifications and/or relevant experience;

 - Strength of the research proposal